Vision Inspection Systems for Custom Needs

 Identifies and corrects misalignment errors that operators and machine grinders tend to miss, meaning faster production times and a more confident manufacturing process.

-The Angle Detection System met coining challenges by pairing with a client’s existing CNC Machine to assist in identifying accurate angles on the die before keying.
+This vision system met coining challenges by pairing with a client’s existing CNC Machine to assist in identifying accurate angles on the die before keying.
 There is only a small margin of error allowed for the stamping process, and the dies must be orientated correctly to ensure that there are no defects produced on the final product.
-Our system is capable of identifying and correcting those misalignment errors that the operator or grinder may not be successful in catching.
+The Artemis Vision system is capable of identifying and correcting those misalignment errors that the operator or grinder may not be successful in catching.

 The unit illuminates the shiny die face and captures high-resolution images that are sent to the PC.
 Coin die angles are calculated via Artemis Vision’s proprietary software which then sends motion commands to the grinder to align the die.
 The system utilizes only industry-leading hardware for reliability, high dynamic range feature, and GigE interface capabilities.
 Additional hardware includes a machine vision lens, lens extender, and light diffuser.